Packaging Tomorrow

 Grown into shape: the shipping packaging of the future.

-In the “morning”, huge quantities of food are delivered to doorsteps – triggered by countless online orders.
-Such supplies become more sustainable thanks to solutions such as Ecovative’s MycoComposite™, which replaces stryopor with cultivated fungus-based material.
-Today, Ecovative is already working with Ikea on the future of shipping packaging.
+It’s not just since the pandemic that huge quantities of food have been delivered to doorsteps – triggered by countless online orders.
+Such deliveries could become more sustainable thanks to solutions such as MycoComposite™ from manufacturer Ecovative, which replaces stryopor with cultivated mushroom-based material.

 Mushroom® Packaging: Packaging made from mushroom-based material